List of Squid Game characters: Kang Sae-byeok

-Kang Sae-byeok, also known as Player 067, is portrayed by model HoYeon Jung in her acting debut.
+Kang Sae-byeok, also known as Player 067, is portrayed by model Jung Ho-yeon in her acting debut.
 She studied for her role by practicing Hamgyŏng dialect with real North Korean defectors, watching documentaries about North Korean defectors, and learning martial arts.
 She also drew upon her own feelings of loneliness while modeling overseas to build the character, and wrote a daily diary from Sae-byeok's perspective.
-Following the release of Squid Game, Sae-byeok became the show's breakout star.

 Sae-byeok is a North Korean defector and pickpocket.
 She originally had grandparents, parents and an older brother, but an epidemic in her native village killed her grandparents and older brother.
 Her father was shot by the North Korean guards while fleeing the border into China and her mother was captured somewhere in China and repatriated back to North Korea, where she was imprisoned in a prison camp.
 At one point, Sae-byeok worked for gangster Jang Deok-su but later became independent from him, causing animosity between the two.

 Sae-byeok agrees to participate in the Squid Game to raise enough money to help reunite her family and get her younger brother Kang Cheol out of the orphanage.
 Initially entering the game as a lone wolf, she later allies herself with Seong Gi-hun, who welcomes her on his team despite Sae-byeok pickpocketing him in the past, and his other teammates.
 She also forms an alliance with Ji-yeong, who sacrifices herself for Sae-byeok during the Marbles game.
 In the Glass Bridge game, Sae-byeok crosses safely but is impaled by a piece of the exploding glass.
 Sae-byeok becomes one of the three finalists, alongside Gi-hun and Cho Sang-woo.
 Before the sixth and final game, Sae-byeok asks Gi-hun to look after her family if she does not make it out of the game alive.
 Her injury worsens, and she is killed by Sang-woo shortly afterwards to prevent Gi-hun from ending the game to save her life.
 After winning the game following Sang-woo's suicide, Gi-hun fulfils his promise to Sae-byeok by putting Kang Cheol in the care of Sang-woo's mother.